ToshioCP/Gtk4-tutorial/src/sec21.src.md

 It uses `tfe_window_notebook_page_new` instead of `notebook_page_new`.
 - 13-20: Open signal handler.
 Thanks to `tfe_window_notebook_page_new_with_files`, this handler becomes very simple.
-- 22-46: Startup signal handler.
+- 22-44: Startup signal handler.
-Most of the task is moved to TfeWindow, the remaining task is creating a window and setting accelerations.
+Most of the tasks are moved to TfeWindow, the remaining tasks are creating a window and setting accelerations.
-- 49-63: A function main.
+- 48-64: A function `main`.

 ## Other files